 Scranton’s Source for Quality Dental Bonding

-Crowns, veneers and Lumineers are restorative and cosmetic dental treatment options that offer a durable, long-lasting solutions for cavities, chipped, cracked, rough, crooked or misshapen teeth.
+Crowns, veneers, and Lumineers are restorative and cosmetic dental treatment options that offer a durable, long-lasting solution for cavities, chipped, cracked, rough, crooked or misshapen teeth.
 These dental treatments, however, must be affixed to the surface of the teeth.
 Without being firmly attached to the tooth, they won’t be useful.
 In other instances of cavities, fillings and crowns may not be the best treatment option.